• Skip to primary navigation

 About the ingredients

 Pectin: You will need pectin for this recipe.
 I used Certo Light Pectin in this recipe.
 Other types of pectin may require different techniques or quantities of sugar.
-Pectin is not interchangable.
+Pectin is not interchangeable.
 Light pectin allows me to use less sugar than regular pectin.
-Just enough to get right level of sweetness.
-Certo Light Pectin requires ¼ cup sugar to be mixed with the pectin crystals and cooked into the fruit separately.
+Just enough to get the right level of sweetness.
+Certo Light Pectin requires ยผ cup sugar to be mixed with the pectin crystals and cooked into the fruit separately.

 Crush the berries: do this in layers; in a large bowl, 1 layer at a time, pouring each crushed layer into your measuring cup before adding more berries to your crushing bowl.
 Crush the berries with a potato masher or fork.
 Do not use your blender or food processor to chop the berries.
 Do the same with the banana.
 Continue crushing the fruit until you have 6 cups.

 Banana: This is a strawberry jam.
 Not a banana jam.
 Banana is just a highlight flavour.
-Banana is a relatively low acid fruit and cannot be used on it's own or in large quantities in jam making (using the waterbath method).
-So keep the ratios below: 5-½ cups of crushed berries and ½ cup of mashed banana.
+Banana is a relatively low-acid fruit and cannot be used on its own or in large quantities in jam-making (using the water-bath method).
+So keep the ratios below 5-ยฝ cups of crushed berries and ยฝ cup of mashed banana.
 You will need about 1 large banana.
 Banana should be just yellow and slightly spotted.

 Sugar: Don't reduce sugar in this jam in order to keep the acidity levels right.